U.S. search of cargo ship ends with no stowaways found

-NEWARK, New Jersey (Reuters) - A lengthy search of a cargo ship seized at a New Jersey port ended late on Wednesday with no sign of the stowaway passengers it was suspected of carrying after making stops in India and Egypt to pick up freight, U.S. authorities said.
+NEWARK, N.J., June 28 (Reuters) - NEWARK, N.J., June 28 (Reuters) - A lengthy search of a cargo ship seized at a New Jersey port ended late on Wednesday with no sign of the stowaway passengers it was suspected of carrying after making stops in India and Egypt to pick up freight, U.S. authorities said.

 The vessel was impounded after customs agents reported hearing sounds made by people coming from inside a container beneath a stack of several others in the ship’s cargo hold, authorities said.